 The Authority uses the accrual method of accounting.
-Accordingly, uncollected facility revenues are included in the determination of accounts receivable in the accompanying financial statements.
+Accordingly, uncollected facility revenues are included in the determination of receivables due from tenant in the accompanying financial statements.
 For purposes of estimating the allocation of Net Facility Revenues, such net revenues are presumed to occur evenly during the fiscal year.